jonas-bird/udacity-cat-clicker/README.md

 + JavaScript
 + HTML

-## Design Requirements
+## Design Requirements v2.0

+Updated design requirements:

 Visual Design:
-+ The application should display two cats.
-Each ca.
+The application should display two cats.
+Each cat includes:
-+ The specifics of the layout do not matter, so style it however you'd like.
++ the cat's name
++ a picture of the cat
++ text showing the number of clicks

 Interaction:
-+ The number of click should increment increment when the cat picture is clicked
++ The number of click should increment increment when each cat picture is clicked